Using the Laney P' Control Chart in Minitab Software Development

 Minitab, like a lot of great companies, uses Minitab Statistical Software to assess and improve its own processes.
 We gather data, analyze it and look for ways to continually improve our ability to deliver.

-I was eager to incorporate Minitab 16.2’s cool new features into our software development processes before we even released the product.
 For example, the Laney P’ Chart solved a problem we were experiencing with our continuous integration metrics.

 Control Charts and Continuous Integration